jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

+1. In services.
+2. SSM.
+3. Session Manager (This is under Node Manager).
+4. Start a session.
-    In services → SSM → Session Manager (This is under Node Manager)→ Start a session → Logs in as the root user and then the user can be changed as the ec2-user (sudo su – ec2-user)
+5. Log in as the root user and then the user can be changed as the ec2-user (sudo su – ec2-user)/

 <br />

+1. In services.
+2. EC2.
+3. Instances.
-In services → EC2 → Instances → Stop the instances so it would not cost us anything
+4. Stop the instances so it would not cost us anything

 <br />

+### AMI

 * An AMI can be understood as a copy of your server.

 <br />

+1. Services.
+2. EC2.
+3. Instances.
+4. Select the image.
+5. Go to actions.
+6. Image and Instances.
-    Services → EC2 → Instances → Select the image → Got to actions → Image and Instances → Create an Image → Name: fresh-000 → Select the pop up of the due pending image creation (Comes under “Images → AMI” → Launch (It will take you to the settings where creating an instance is used, you can just  go to review and finish it).
+7. Create an Image → Name: fresh-000.
+8. Select the pop up of the due pending image creation (Comes under “Images → AMI” → Launch (It will take you to the settings where creating an instance is used, you can just  go to review and finish it).

 <br />